MicrosoftDocs/security/operations/ingest-data-sources.md

 ## Step 3.
 Enable Analytic Rules

 The brains of Sentinel come from the Analytic Rules.
 These are rules you set to tell Sentinel to alert you to events with a set of conditions that you consider to be important.
-The out-of-the-box decisions Sentinel makes are based on User Entity Behavioral Analytics (UEBA) as well as on correlations of data across multiple data sources.
+The out-of-the-box decisions Sentinel makes are based on User Entity Behavioral Analytics (UEBA) and on correlations of data across multiple data sources.

 Microsoft Sentinel enables the Fusion Advanced multistage attack detection analytic rule by default to automatically identify multistage attacks.
 Leveraging anomalous behavior and suspicious activity events observed across the cyber kill chain, Microsoft Sentinel generates incidents that allow you to see the compromise incidents with two or more alert activities in it with a high degree of confidence.

 Fusion alert technology correlates broad points of data signals with extended machine learning (ML) analysis to help determine known, unknown and emerging threats.
 For example, Fusion detection can take the Anomaly Rule templates and the scheduled queries created for the [Ransomware scenario](/azure/sentinel/fusion#fusion-for-ransomware) and pair them with alerts from Microsoft Security Suite products:

 -   Azure Active Directory Identity Protection
 -   Microsoft Defender for Cloud